VEGOILS-Palm snaps four days of gains as traders take profit

 By Liz Lee

-The benchmark palm oil contract FCPOc3 for March delivery on the Bursa Malaysia Derivatives Exchange slid 0.8% to 4,612 ringgit ($1,102.29) by the midday break.
-It jumped 3.8% on Friday, logging its biggest gain since Aug.
-11 and fourth straight session of gain.
+The benchmark palm oil contract FCPOc3 for March delivery on the Bursa Malaysia Derivatives Exchange slid 1% to 4,603 ringgit ($1,100.93).
+It jumped 3.8% on Friday, rising the most since Aug.
+11 and booking a fourth straight session of gains.

 "Profit-taking interest after last Friday's surge is likely to drag palm," a Kuala Lumpur-based trader said.

-Exports of Malaysian palm oil products for Dec.
-1-25 fell 2.6% to 1,306,408 tonnes from 1,340,778 tonnes shipped during the same period a month before, cargo surveyor Intertek Testing Services said on Saturday.
+Cargo surveyor Intertek Testing Services said on Saturday that exports of Malaysian palm oil products for Dec.
+1-25 fell 2.6% to 1,306,408 tonnes compared with a month ago, while independent inspection company AmSpec Agri Malaysia reported that exports fell 1% to 1,242,761 tonnes.

-Dalian's soyoil contract DBYv1 for May delivery rose 1.87%, while its palm oil contract DCPv1 gained 1.94%.
-Soybean oil prices on the Chicago Board of Trade BOc2 for May delivery were up 0.61%.
+Dalian's soyoil contract <DBYc1> rose 0.63%, while its palm oil contract <DCPc1> fell 0.11%.
+Soybean oil prices on the Chicago Board of Trade BOc2 for May delivery were up 0.76%.

 Palm oil is affected by price movements in related oils as they compete for a share in the global vegetable oils market.